 Some Quranic passages are lengthy and difficult while some are brief and easy.
 Learn the translation of the brief and easy one’s as it will not only help you in question 1 but, you can also use them for references in other questions.

 Question 3, 4, and 5 are likely to be about the life of the Prophet (PBUH), life in Makkah and life in Madina, and the first Islamic community.

-I advise you to learn each and every part of the life of the Prophet (S.AW), the battles, the treaties and early events of his life.
+I advise you to learn each and every part of the life of the Prophet (S.AW), the battles, the treaties and the early events of his life.
 When it comes to the first Islamic community you can leave some personalities as you have completely learned the Prophet’s (S.A.W) life in Makkah and Madina.

 In past papers, we have seen some 10 mark questions based upon the personality of the Prophet (PBUH).
-To be honest, these questions are not very difficult because you only need to quote a couple of incidents that elaborate that particular trait.
+To be honest, these questions are not very difficult because you only need to quote a couple of incidents that elaborate on that particular trait.